BuenosTours – Private Buenos Aires Tours

 OK, so you have your pass… now, where do you begin?
 Upon admittance you’ll see a large entrance where you can purchase disposable cameras, snacks and also rent lockers.
 They also have professional photographers if you want to capture the moment without any blurs or overexposures, which is ideal considering the entrance is next to a picturesque lagoon where flamingos lounge on the far side of the fountains.
 (Look closely and you’ll also see snapping turtles!)

 The entrance area is also an excellent chance to buy some animal food (Comidas Animales) – throughout your journey you’re welcome to feed elephants, alpacas, monkeys, camels, deer, zebras and other feed friendly animals.
-The food bags are only AR$3.50 and larger bins can be bought for AR$5.50.
+The food bags are affordable, as are the larger bins.
 While you’ll find yourself wondering how it’s possible that all of these different animals eat the same food (maybe save yourself some cash and try it out on the kids… just kidding!), it’s a wonderful way to interact and gain the attention of the more commonly aloof critters.
 Some of the animals will even play up to the food, with elephants raising their trunks and monkeys motioning for you to throw more.

 Some of the enclosures are so close to the animals themselves that sneaking in some petting (while you’re feeding the camel, for instance) isn’t difficult.
 Naturally, it’s important to be socially conscious of the safety of the animals and yourself, so be mindful when you’re petting the zebra.
-(I petted a Zebra!)
-If the kids are complaining that you’ve run out of Comidas Animales, then there are stations located throughout the Zoo where more can be purchased.
+If the kids are complaining that you’ve run out of food, then there are stations located throughout the Zoo where more can be purchased.

 A Camel has the hump at Buenos Aires Zoo